maiernte/mydocs/docs/生活/书籍/神奇之道/session03.md

 I wish you a magically content evening.
 My heartiest regards to you both.

-(“Thank you.
-The same to you.”
+*(“Thank you.
+The same to you.”*

-(10:05 P.M.
+*(10:05 P.M.
 “I can’t remember any of that,” Jane said.
-“I just know I didn’t have any of that in my head before the session.”
+“I just know I didn’t have any of that in my head before the session.”*

-(This is certainly magical — Jane’s performance as Seth, in the sessions.
-This note, which I wrote a couple of days later, was inspired by Seth’s material in this session:
+*(This is certainly magical — Jane’s performance as Seth, in the sessions.
+This note, which I wrote a couple of days later, was inspired by Seth’s material in this session:*

-(“Seth, of course, not only dictates his magical material — the session — but must keep the whole session in mind while doing so, so that each sentence as he delivers it makes sense compared to its predecessors, and those to follow.
+*(“Seth, of course, not only dictates his magical material — the session — but must keep the whole session in mind while doing so, so that each sentence as he delivers it makes sense compared to its predecessors, and those to follow.
 Quite a feat on his part, and Jane’s, once you stop to think about it.
 How is this possible?
-Seth has no script to go by, nor can he refer during the session to my own notes to check up on what he’s already said.
+Seth has no script to go by, nor can he refer during the session to my own notes to check up on what he’s already said.*

-(“I’d say that a great memory must be involved here, coupled on deeper levels with a shortening of time as we think of it.
+*(“I’d say that a great memory must be involved here, coupled on deeper levels with a shortening of time as we think of it.
 Seth’s abilities remind me of material I’ve written recently on how certain portions of the personality or psyche must very shrewdly and carefully construct dreams in advance, so that when the dreams are played back they render just the right message to the parts of the psyche that need it.
-I’m not being contradictory here when I write that the dream is a spontaneous production, also.
+I’m not being contradictory here when I write that the dream is a spontaneous production, also.*

-(“These comments about Seth’s abilities seem obvious when they’re considered as I’ve just described them, yet I don’t think I’ve thought of what Seth can do in just that way before.
+*(“These comments about Seth’s abilities seem obvious when they’re considered as I’ve just described them, yet I don’t think I’ve thought of what Seth can do in just that way before.
 They make his performances all the more remarkable.
 See the material after 9:44 in the session of August 13, about the intellect and the ‘undisciplined and unreasonable’ intuitions.
-Actually, that whole session applies here.”)
+Actually, that whole session applies here.”)*

 NOTES: SESSION OF AUGUST 13, 1980

+-------------------------------NOTES: SESSION OF AUGUST 13, 1980----------------------------------

 [^1]: When I wrote these notes on July 17, I hardly expected that several weeks later Seth would so effectively “put them in their place,” so to speak, as he enlarged upon his discussion of the magical approach: